-To begin, there are the core components which are the building blocks of an android application.
+To begin, there are the core components which are the building blocks of developing an android application.
 Core components are ones which comprise an application.
-The core components of an android application are as follows:

 An activity represents the Graphical User Interface of the application.
 This is the main page of the application when the user launches an app.
 This activity transmits data and control to other activities through intents.
 This is applicable if an app has multiple activities.

 This is a dedicated server that is used to send alerts or messages for instance low battery.